OctopusDeploy/docs/docs/deployment-examples/azure-deployments/deploying-to-service-fabric/deploying-a-package-to-a-service-fabric-cluster/index.md

 Package your Service Fabric application.
 See our guide to [Packaging a Service Fabric application](/docs/deployment-examples/azure-deployments/service-fabric/packaging.md).

-## Step 3: Create a Service Fabric Deployment Target
+## Step 3: Create a Service Fabric deployment target

 You will need to create a [Service Fabric Deployment Target](/docs/infrastructure/deployment-targets/azure/service-fabric-cluster-targets/index.md) for each cluster you are deploying to.

-## Step 4: Create the Service Fabric Application Deployment Step
+## Step 4: Create the Service Fabric application deployment step

 Add a new Service Fabric application deployment step to your project.
 For information about adding a step to the deployment process, see the [add step](/docs/deployment-process/steps/index.md) section.

-## Step 5: Configure your Service Fabric Application Step
+## Step 5: Configure your Service Fabric application step

 Select the Role you assigned your Service Fabric target and select your Service Fabric package from your package feed.